darklab8/autogit/README.md

 assuming you have Linux:

-- `curl -o /usr/local/bin/autogit https://github.com/darklab8/darklab_autogit/releases/download/v1.1.0/autogit-linux-amd64 && chmod 777 /usr/local/bin/autogit`
+1) - `curl -o /usr/local/bin/autogit https://github.com/darklab8/darklab_autogit/releases/download/v1.2.0/autogit-linux-amd64 && chmod 777 /usr/local/bin/autogit`
-- `autogit version` to verify installation
+2) - `autogit version` to verify installation and get next expected semantic version
+3) - (Optional) config init
-- `autogit init` to create `autogit.yml` config in root of repository
+  - `autogit init` to create `autogit.yml` config locally in repo.
+  - `autogit init --global` to make user global settings file fallback
+  - if u will do nothing, program will just fallback to using config fro memory
-- `autogit hook activate` to turn validation commit hooks on
+4) - `autogit hook activate` to turn validation commit hooks on
+  - `autogit hook activate --global` will turn it on globally for all repos
+  - `autogit hoook deactivate` (also with possible flag `--global`) can serve to deactivate this functionality

 ## Detailed installation